Be a Guest Blogger

 Now you’re ready to pitch your content.
 Make an effort to build a relationship with Jess, or the rest of the team, online.
 We receive many pitches throughout the day so it’s easy to delete the ones from the people we don’t know.

-When the 30 days is up, and you publish on your own site, make sure you include a sentence – at the start or end – that says, “This blog post first ran on Spin Sucks” and link to the original piece.
+When the 30 days is up after your publication date, and you publish on your own site, make sure you include a sentence – at the start or end – that says, “This originally appeared on Spin Sucks” and link to the original piece.

 That helps the search engines understand it’s repurposed content and not duplicate content that’s been scraped from robots.